IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

-A sports tipping competition would be illegal if:
+A sports tipping competition is considered illegal when:

-It's up to the person running the competition to set the value of the prizes.
-Information about prizes as well as entry fee to the competition should be clearly explained to allow people to decide whether or not to enter.
+The value of the prizes can be determined by whoever is running the competition.
+Information about prizes as well as entry fee to the competition should be clearly explained to participants before they choose to enter.

 The most common method is to award prizes to the three entrants who have selected the most winners over the season.